 The list of my publications on this site is more complete and also provides some context/synopsis:-

-I am widely recognized as an internationally acknowledged authority on Serotonin Toxicity (ST), aka Serotonin Syndrome (SS).
-I have published more papers on this subject than anyone anywhere and act as a referee for various journals.
+I am an internationally acknowledged authority on Serotonin Toxicity (ST), aka Serotonin Syndrome (SS).
+I have published more papers on this subject than anyone else and act as a referee for various journals.
 I am also an expert on Neuroleptic Malignant Syndrome (NMS), MAOIs and drug adverse reactions and interactions, especially those relating to MAOIs, TCAs, SSRIs and SNRIs.

 I live in tropical north Queensland, Australia: hence the web site name ‘PsychoTropical’ (psychotropic: a drug that effects the brain).